 The following is the press release from the Government about the extension:

-In a mail dated 23rd July, 2018 the Institute of Chartered Accountants of India (ICAI) have requested the Central Board of Direct Taxes (CBDT) to extend the due date of filing returns of taxes to at-least a month from the stipulated date of 31st July, 2018.
+In a mail dated 23rd July 2018 the Institute of Chartered Accountants of India (ICAI) has requested the Central Board of Direct Taxes (CBDT) to extend the due date of filing returns of taxes to at least a month from the stipulated date of 31st July 2018.
 The nation’s supreme accounting body cited that the assessees are facing legal, technical and practical difficulties in filing the returns, which is constraining them from completing their obligations on time.
 In this article, we have covered the reasons stated by ICAI for the non-filing of returns by assessees.

 Request from ICAI